0xae/trender/README.md

 # An exquisite newsfeed

-This is a dropwizard rest app that stores, analyzes and provides a query api to retrieve<br/>
+This is a rest app that stores, analyzes and provides a query api to retrieve<br/>
 most recent  activities, listing, trendings topics, and all sort of aggregated behavioral information<br/>
 happenning.<br/>